Wilhelm Kotarbiński: Legacy

 While he remained largely forgotten over the Soviet period, in the post-Euromaidan era interest in Kotarbiński became more visible.
-Kyiv celebrated the 100th anniversary of his death with a special exhibition and a dedicated edition of local art journal, Antikvar.
+The city of Kyiv in Ukraine celebrated the 100th anniversary of his death in 2021 with a special exhibition and a dedicated edition of local art journal, Antikvar.
 "New times have birthed a new bourgeoisie with new tastes," said one art historian.